Torah Teaching

 Knowledge of G-d via Moses' Testimony

-Jethro heard the report and came into the wilderness.
-Moses' testimony turned belief into knowledge.
-Belief is the starting point — but relationship is the difference between belief and knowledge of G-d.
+Jethro heard the report and believed it — enough to investigate.
+Moses' testimony turned that belief into knowledge.
+Belief is the starting point.
+Relationship is the difference.
+And we have access to all five books of Moses' testimony.

 Exod 18:1–20:23 · Isa 6:1–7:6; 9:5–6